Learn How To Win On YouTube With Our Creative Guide

 Branding

-Have you ever watched an ad you thought was amazing but when someone asked you what company it was, you have no idea?
+Have you ever watched an ad you thought was amazing, but when someone asked you what company it was, you have no idea?

 When developing ad creative, advertisers should be thinking about when and how the brand is introduced and used throughout the creative.

-A good way to find this is to first define your marketing objective.
+A good way to find this is first to define your marketing objective.

 For example: